 It’s fairly long book – it took me a three hour plane flight and several more hours in the hotel in Florida to finish it – and it spans some 12 years or more.
 The pacing, though, never felt slow, and I enjoyed it all.

-This book just completely hooked me – I loved all the characters, I loved watching the plot unfold, and I had no idea, up the last page, how things were going to end up.
+The Actor and the Housewife just completely hooked me – I loved all the characters, I loved watching the plot unfold, and I had no idea, up the last page, how things were going to end up.
 Delightful.

 I am wildly impressed with Shannon Hale’s ability to write in such diverse genres.
 She is a master.